MagicJinn/Quantum-Things/README.md

 - Fixed Golden Chickens being able to consume seeds, even though they cannot be bred.
 - Improved the performance of the Potion Vaporizer room detection algorithm.
 - Fixes various typos.
+- Updated the translation in the language files.
+(Machine translated, may contain errors, please report any issues)

 ### Reporting Issues